stfc/PSyclone/doc/getting_going.rst

 ^^^^^^^

 The fparser package (https://github.com/stfc/fparser) is a Fortran parser originally developed as a part of the f2py project.

+The minimum version of fparser required by PSyclone is currently 0.0.2 but we strongly recommend you install the latest version to reduce the chance of encountering problems when parsing existing algorithm or kernel code.

-PSyclone requires version >= 0.0.4.
-It is available from the Python Package Index and thus may be installed using ``pip`` (https://packaging.python.org/installing/#requirements-for-installing-packages):
+fparser is available from the Python Package
+Index and thus may be installed using ``pip`` (https://packaging.python.org/installing/#requirements-for-installing-packages):
 ::